CumulusNetworks/docs/content/cumulus-netq-49/Lifecycle-Management/Credential-Management.md

 Authentication credentials are stored in access profiles which can be assigned to individual switches.
 You can create credentials with either basic (SSH username/password) or SSH (public/private key) authentication.
 This section describes how to create, edit, and delete access profiles.
 After you create a profile, {{<link title="Switch Management/#attach-an-access-profile-to-a-switch" text="attach it to individual switches">}} so that you can perform upgrades on those switches.

 {{<notice note>}}
-By default, NVIDIA supplies two access profiles: Netq-Default and Nvl4-Default (for NVLink devices).
-NVIDIA strongly recommends creating new access profiles or updating the default profiles with unique credentials.
+By default, NVIDIA supplies an access profile called <i>Netq-Default</i>.
+You must create a new access profile or update the default profile with unique credentials to perform upgrades and other lifecycle management tasks.

-You cannot delete default profiles.
+You cannot delete the default profile.
 {{</notice>}}

 ### Create Access Profiles